To see how we calculated these scores, you can find a full explanation of our methodology here.

 That said, while Netflix is in first place right now, there’s plenty of evidence that those numbers are already trending downwards, especially in its selection of TV shows.
-Three high-profile shows — Parks and Recreation, Friends and The Office — are all set to leave Netflix over the next year.
+Parks and Recreation and The Office are all set to leave Netflix in the coming months, and Friends already exited at the beginning of 2020.
 As more and more streaming services launch, there’s a good chance Netflix’s library won’t look so dominant for long.

 Netflix clearly prescribes to the “throw everything at the wall and see what sticks” approach.
 That means the average critic and audience reactions to their shows tend to be a little more negative than they are to other services.

 That said, because Netflix produces so much content overall, it does have a lot of hits.
-Titles like Stranger Things, The Crown and The Irishman have all been enormously popular with viewers and critics alike.
-Netflix’s originals have earned more awards recognition than any streaming service other than HBO NOW, which isn’t actually a pure streaming service.
+Titles like Tiger King, The Crown and The Irishman have all been enormously popular with viewers and critics alike.
+Netflix’s originals have earned more awards recognition than any streaming service other than HBO NOW, which isn’t really a pure streaming service.

 |Netflix||Hulu||Prime Video||HBO NOW|

 |Oscar Wins (2014-2019)||8||0||3||3|